lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 myObject.a; // 2
 ```

 I do not share this strict opinion.
-I fully endorse the common partial-polyfill of `Object.create(..)` as shown above, and using it in your code even in pre-ES5.
+I fully __endorse__(支持) the common partial-polyfill of `Object.create(..)` as shown above, and using it in your code even in pre-ES5.
 I'll leave it to you to make your own decision.

 ### Links As Fallbacks?